Descriptive complexity for neural networks via Boolean networks: Abstract

 \section{Abstract}

-We investigate the descriptive complexity of a class of neural networks with unrestricted topologies and piecewise polynomial activation functions.
-We consider the general scenario where the running time is unlimited and floating-point numbers are used for simulating reals.
-We characterize these neural networks with a rule-based logic for Boolean networks.
+We investigate the expressive power of neural networks from the point of view of descriptive complexity.
+We study neural networks that use floating-point numbers and piecewise polynomial activation functions from two perspectives: 1) the general scenario where neural networks run for an unlimited number of rounds and have unrestricted topologies, and 2) classical feedforward neural networks that have the topology of layered acyclic graphs and run for only a constant number of rounds.
+We characterize these neural networks via Boolean networks formalized via a recursive rule-based logic.
 In particular, we show that the sizes of the neural networks and the corresponding Boolean rule formulae are polynomially related.
 In fact, in the direction from Boolean rules to neural networks, the blow-up is only linear.
-We also analyze the delays in running times due to the translations.
-In the translation from neural networks to Boolean rules, the time delay is polylogarithmic in the neural network size and linear in time.
-In the converse translation, the time delay is linear in both factors.
-We also obtain translations between the rule-based logic for Boolean networks, the diamond-free fragment of modal substitution calculus and a class of recursive Boolean circuits where the number of input and output gates match.
+Our translations result in a time delay, which is the number of rounds that it takes to simulate a single computation step.
+In the translation from neural networks to Boolean rules, the time delay of the resulting formula is polylogarithmic in the size of the neural network.
+In the converse translation, the time delay of the neural network is linear in the formula size.
+Ultimately, we obtain translations between neural networks, Boolean networks, the diamond-free fragment of modal substitution calculus, and a class of recursive Boolean circuits.
+Our translations offer a method, for almost any activation function F, of translating any neural network in our setting into an equivalent neural network that uses F at each node.
+This even includes linear activation functions, which is possible due to using floats rather than actual reals!